usnistgov/PARTF/html/_sources/moduleAppendix.rst.txt

 ﻿#######################################
-Appendix C: Pluggable Module Reference
+Appendix D: Pluggable Module Reference
 #######################################

 A pluggable module is a stand-alone module that can be launched by a